-The Royal Canadian Mounted Police (RCMP) will not assume responsibility for bids or amendments directed to any other location, facsimile or email.
+The Royal Canadian Mounted Police (RCMP) will not assume responsibility for bids and/or amendments directed to any other location.

-2.3.
-Enquiries - Bid Solicitation
+2.3 Enquiries - Bid Solicitation

-All enquiries must be submitted in writing to the Contracting Authority no later than five (5) business days before the bid closing date.
+All enquiries must be submitted in writing to the Contracting Authority no later than five (5) calendar days before the bid closing date.
 Enquiries received after that time may not be answered.